That’s a pretty common question and the answer for this question can be both advanced and simple.

 Some additional information

-You should never drive around with too low pressure, you will damage your tire and probably the rim.
-Your car will also require more fuel because it won’t roll as easy as with the right pressure.
+You should never drive around with pressure that is too low; you will damage your tire and probably the rim.
+Your car will also require more fuel because it won’t roll as easily as with the right pressure.
 It’s also dangerous because you will have a lot less control of the car at higher speeds.
-It’s always better to have a bit higher pressure.
+It’s always better to have slightly higher pressure.
 Lesser pressure can be good if you are looking for more grip at lower speeds.

-I hope you like this short guide if you have any more questions that didn’t get answered you can contact us.
+I hope you enjoyed this short guide.
+If you have any more questions that didn’t get answered, you can contact us.

 Let me know if you like this guide by leaving a comment below.
 If you want us to add or change anything, let us know!
 See you in the next article!

-If you want to watch a video in addition to this article, then I can recommend this video:
+If you want to watch a video in addition to this article, then I can recommend the video below: